 I also did the same thing with my cable bill and racked up another $200/year in savings.

 Most of us are being crushed by credit card interest rates that are north of 20%.
-If you’re in the same boat, it might be worth opening a credit card with a lower interest rate and transferring your balances.
+If you’re in the same boat, it might be worth seeing if you can consolidate and refinance your debt.

-If you do decide to change credit cards, be sure you don’t close your old accounts.
+If you do decide to consolidate your credit card debt, be sure you don’t close your old accounts.
 A huge part of your credit score revolves around the length of your credit history and closing active accounts can definitely hurt it.

 3. I Watched YouTube Videos to Make an Extra $250